2015 New York Giants season: Week 15: vs. Carolina Panthers

-The Giants hosted the undefeated Panthers, which gained attention for the fight between Beckham and Panthers cornerback Josh Norman, which lasted for nearly the entire game.
+The Giants hosted the undefeated Panthers, which gained attention for the fight between Odell Beckham Jr. and Panthers cornerback Josh Norman, which lasted for nearly the entire game.
 Beckham would draw three personal fouls for his involvement.
 The Giants managed to erase a 28-point deficit but failed to stop Cam Newton on the Panthers final drive, losing after a game-winning field goal.

 Week 16: at Minnesota Vikings

 The deflated Giants traveled to Minnesota to take on the Vikings.
-Already eliminated from the playoffs due to Washington beating Philadelphia the night before to secure the NFC East for the first time since 2012, they were without their star wide receiver Odell Beckham Jr. as he was suspended for his actions in a Week 15 loss against Carolina.
-The Vikings stingy defense put pressure on Eli Manning all game, forcing Tom Coughlin to bench Manning after three interceptions.
+Already eliminated from the playoffs due to Washington beating Philadelphia the night before to secure the NFC East, they were without their star wide receiver Odell Beckham Jr. as he was suspended for his actions in a Week 15 loss against Carolina.
+The Vikings' stingy defense put pressure on Eli Manning all game, forcing Tom Coughlin to bench Manning after three interceptions.
 The Giants defense was not a factor as they failed to contain the Vikings rushing attack all game long.
 Linebacker JT Thomas was ejected from the game in the 4th quarter for throwing a punch.

 The loss of Beckham was too steep to overcome and the Giants wound up losing 49-17, dropping to 6-9.